UnvLabs/site/docs/tutorial/introduction.md

 - It's truly cross platform.
 - Syntax is simple
-- You can write humen friendly code
+- You can write human friendly code
 - Always compiled to another language
 - Use for procedural, object-oriented or functional programming